lbonanomi/scripts/README.md

 [jira_attachment_move.sh](jira_attachment_move.sh): A demonstration of moving attachments via REST call with cURL.

 [sniper.sh](sniper.sh) & [spotter.sh](spotter.sh): A pair of shell scripts for detecting a problematic Jira plugin and disabling it automatically if it acted-up.
-Driven by cron, powered by cURL, and a good demonstration of working with the plugin API.
+Driven by cron, powered by cURL, and (I think) a good demonstration of working with the plugin API.

 [violet.php](violet.php): $EMPLOYER's Jira 7 deployment scheme revolved around splitting the single legacy instance into a fleet of federated instances, making it impossible to preserve historic sprint data.
 Violet.php was used to poll and recreate project's historic sprints on their new homes. *Why PHP and cURL?* Because this was initially going to be a self-service model.